 - Non-slip socks (standard socks with a non-slip grip on the bottom) can prevent slipping on tiled or wooden floors.
-These are available from supermarkets and department stores - Use non-slip rug grips or underlay under rugs that tend to move - Try to keep floors dry and mop up any spills or wet puddles as soon as possible
+These are available from supermarkets and department stores - Remove loose floor rugs or use non-slip rug grips or underlay under rugs that tend to move - Try to keep floors dry and mop up any spills or wet puddles as soon as possible - Non-slip floorings in areas such as bathrooms, kitchens and laundries are important.
+Non-slip products

-Non-slip floorings in areas such as bathrooms, kitchens and laundries are important.
-Non-slip products (for example, self-adhesive non-slip strips, etching and other floor treatments) can make these areas less slippery.
+(for example, self-adhesive nonslip strips, etching and other floor treatments) can make these areas less slippery.